 We work with companies in virtually every sector of the global economy, including energy, aerospace, technology, manufacturing and business services.
 We notably represent companies that do business in high risk regions, where the use of joint ventures, sub-contractors and other third parties is commonplace and where export controls are required.
 In recent years, our lawyers have assisted clients with FCPA concerns in China, Russia, Kazakhstan, Europe, Dubai, Kuwait, India, and Mexico.
 Whether a company is seeking compliance advice or is under investigation, we possess the experience and knowledge to help.

 In an environment of increased regulatory vigilance and enhanced financial incentives to whistleblowers, corporations must proactively ensure compliance with applicable statutes and regulations.
-Bracewell’s lawyers routinely conduct internal investigations worldwide for companies in the financial, technology, energy, insurance, and retail industries to contain and resolve issues such as corporate governance practices and procedures, directors' duties and responsibilities, corporate codes of conduct, and compliance with Securities and Exchange Commission (SEC) and financial exchange regulations, as well as the Foreign Corrupt Practices Act (FCPA).
+Bracewell’s lawyers routinely conduct internal investigations worldwide for companies in the financial services, technology, energy, and retail industries to contain and resolve issues such as corporate governance practices and procedures, directors' duties and responsibilities, corporate codes of conduct, and compliance with Securities and Exchange Commission (SEC) and financial exchange regulations, as well as the Foreign Corrupt Practices Act (FCPA).

 At Bracewell, we are particularly well-suited to serve as Monitors and Independent Auditors in a wide variety of matters because of our partners’ previous experience at the Department of Justice, U.S. Attorney’s Offices and District Attorney’s Offices.
 Our attorneys’ management of investigators and prosecutors in the public sector, and their knowledge of sophisticated investigatory methods, have enabled them to develop skills critical to performing duties as a Monitor.